-Subsequent to urethroplasty surgery, the length of hospitalization varies but generally does not exceed 1-5 days.
-Patients seldom have any significant pain or swelling in the penis or scrotum.
-However, if a buccal mucosa graft is harvested from the inside of the cheek, it is not uncommon for the mouth to be sore.
-This slowly resolves day by day, and pain medications are given as needed.
-Patients can immediately resume a normal diet after surgery.
-However, patients who undergo buccal mucosa graft harvests generally prefer a soft diet initially.
-When patients are discharged, they are encouraged to remain inactive for several weeks.
-Often, catheters remain for 2-3 weeks.
-We then remove the catheters after filling the bladder with x-ray contrast.
-Then, as the patient voids, a film is taken.
-This is called a voiding cystourethrogram (VCUG).
-If the urethra is nicely healed, the patient leaves the office “tube free” and resumes normal urination.
-The vast majority of patients report a “night and day” difference in their stream, and often compare their stream to a “fire hose” as the change is often dramatic.
+There are no diet restrictions following urethroplasty surgery, and patients can immediately resume their normal eating habits after the surgery.
+However, patients who undergo buccal mucosa graft harvests generally prefer a soft diet initially, since the inside of their mouth may be sore.
+When patients are discharged, they are encouraged to remain inactive for several weeks to allow for proper urethroplasty recovery.
+Often, catheters remain in place for 2-3 weeks, with the catheter ultimately being removed after a voiding cystourethrogram (VCUG).
+This is when the bladder is filled with x-ray contrast, and then, as the patient voids, a film is taken.
+If the urethra is fully healed, the patient gets to leave the office “tube free” and resume normal urination.
+The vast majority of patients report a “night and day” difference in their urine stream, with many comparing their newly powerful stream to a fire hose!

-Our patients return 4 months after surgery for a urethroscopy to gently measure the size of the urethra under direct vision.
-We use a camera and a monitor so that our patients can see the inside of their urethra after surgery in comparison to before surgery.
-The size of the scope is 16 Fr (16mm circumference) and when we repair a stricture, we strive to achieve a 30 Fr caliber.
-It is quite possible for the caliber to slightly decrease as the urethra heals, but the caliber of the urethra should certainly be greater than the caliber of the scope.
-When the urethra is widely patent 4 months after surgery, this confirms a technical success of the surgery and the patient can be assured that it is likely that he will never have a problem with stricture disease in the future.
-However, late recurrences are possible, especially when the surgery is a “re-do” repair, or tissue transfer is required.
-Patients with Lichen Sclerosis in particular are at risk for late recurrence.
-Therefore, we recommend that patients have follow-ups annually by their local referring Urologist (or at our institution) indefinitely.
-Our protocol is an annual assessment of any symptoms or problems, an exam, urinalysis, Uroflow assessment of flow rate, and ultrasound check of post-void residual volume.
-If there is any suggestion of a problem, we advise cystoscopy to definitively evaluate the caliber of the urethra.
+Patients will return 4 months after surgery for a urethroscopy, which is a procedure that measures the size of the urethra under direct vision.
+We use a camera and a monitor so that our patients can see the inside of their urethra, allowing them to compare the appearance of their urethra to how it looked before surgery.
+If the urethra is has remained at a healthy width four months after surgery, this confirms that the surgery was a technical success and the patient will likely never have a problem with stricture disease in the future.
+However, late recurrences are possible, especially when the surgery is a “re-do” to repair a past failed treatment or if extensive tissue transfer is required.
+Patients with Lichen Sclerosis also known as Balanitis Xerotica Obliterans or BXO in particular are at risk for late recurrence.
+The possibility of a late recurrence means that patients should have an annual follow-up appointments with their Urologist indefinitely.
+During an annual assessment, the patient will be asked to identify any symptoms or problems.
+Then there will be a thorough examination, urinalysis, Uroflow assessment of flow rate, and an ultrasound check of post-void residual volume (the amount left in the bladder after urination).
+If there is any suggestion of a problem, further tests will be run to definitively evaluate the caliber of the urethra.